-Helene Dillard Dean, UC Davis College

-of Agricultural and Environmental Sciences
+Helene Dillard Dean, UC Davis College of Agricultural and Environmental Sciences

-especially in our College of Agricultural and Environmental Sciences, our Department of Animal Science and the CLEAR Center.
+It's an exciting time at UC Davis, especially in our College of Agricultural and Environmental Sciences, our Department of Animal Science and the CLEAR Center.
 Our labs, lecture halls and campus buildings are filled with the best and brightest minds; we're producing world-class research; and there's a spirit of collaboration among our faculty, staff, students and outside partners that gives us reason to carry on ... and to do so with stalwartness and hope for the future.